SashuPrakash/CMSC216Notes/Lec2-6.1.2022/lecture2.md

 ```

 This is a rediculous amount of flags to write, so we can create an alias for `gcc` such that whenever we use `gcc`, all those flags are used.
 To do this, follow the instructions [here](http://www.cs.umd.edu/~nelson/classes/resources/setting_gcc_alias/).

+To know if you did the alias correctly, you will know if you pass the class.
+* just kidding.
+You can check by typing `alias gcc`

 ## C